Why cognitive computing is a game changer for risk management has been saved

 Other opportunities for cognitive computing

 Cognitive capabilities are not limited to detecting risk.
 On a broader scale, they enable businesses to quickly augment human intelligence and help humans perform tasks better.
-For example, by analyzing patterns in big data, small data, and "dark data," cognitive technologies can detect human behavior and suggest options for mass-personalizing products and services.
+For example, by analysing patterns in big data, small data, and "dark data," cognitive technologies can detect human behavior and suggest options for mass-personalising products and services.
 Companies in the automotive, airline, health care, retail, wealth management, and even litigation are early adopters of these capabilities.

 Analysts project that overall market revenue for cognitive solutions will exceed USD$60 billion by 2025, compared to the USD$1 billion in venture capital funding for cognitive technologies in 2014 and 2015, according to the International Data Corporation.

 At this stage, cognitive technology is still an assistive technology to help suggest strategies and probabilities of outcomes.
 Human expertise is still important.
 Yet, together, humans and computers are learning to do things together that were just not possible previously.
 Over the past five years, Deloitte has invested significant time, capital, and talent in analytics capabilities.
-The advances we are making can help our clients introduce cognitive capabilities to their strategic planning and tactical execution processes, better align risk management's activities with management's priorities, and detect emerging risks before they jeopardize the organization's near- and long-term performance.
+The advances we are making can help our clients introduce cognitive capabilities to their strategic planning and tactical execution processes, better align risk management's activities with management's priorities, and detect emerging risks before they jeopardise the organisation's near- and long-term performance.
 And that’s only just the beginning.